Guide for Your First Trekking Experience

 Pick a Route

 Trekking is a physical activity, and as such, it is very important for you to be aware of what your limits are.
 Since you’re just starting out, make sure that you pick a route that is not too difficult.
-We know you may be excited, but it’s best to start off with something easier, and built your way up, rather than go for the difficult trail first, and then make yourself hate trekking altogether.
+We know you may be excited, but it’s best to start off with something easier, and building your way up, rather than go for the difficult trail first, and then make yourself hate trekking altogether.

 If you feel like you’re not physically fit enough, you can build your resistance by going on long walks.
 Make sure to bring a backpack on those walks, and to go up inclines and down on steep descents, to get your body used to what it will be like.